Keeping Your NHL Playoff Beard All Year Could Save You $100 or More

 Today, tradition is that a beard is grown during the playoff season until the favored team is either eliminated or wins the Stanley Cup, regardless of said beard-grower’s ability to produce even and/or attractive facial hair.

 Why Shaving Is So Expensive

-If you’ve been rocking a playoff beard this year in support of the Los Angeles Kings or Chicago Blackhawks, perhaps you’ve noticed a little extra weight in your wallet.
-Keeping a clean-shaven face hasn’t always been an expensive endeavor, but it seems the cost of maintaining a clean cut appearance has crept up overnight.
+If you’ve been rocking a playoff beard this year in support of the Los Angeles Kings or New York Rangers, perhaps you’ve noticed a little extra weight in your wallet.
+Keeping a clean-shaven face hasn’t always been an expensive endeavor, but it seems the cost of maintaining a clean-cut appearance has crept up overnight.
 But why?

 According to BoomerandEcho.com, Gillette is to blame.
 You can thank this brand for starting the more blades = better shave trend.
-After the release of the Mach3 razor in 1998, every major competitor was producing their own line of multi-bladed — and expensive — razors.
+After the release of the Mach3 razor in 1998, every major competitor began producing its own line of multi-bladed — and expensive — razors.

 How to Save Money on Shaving After Hockey Playoffs

 There is life after hockey playoffs, and you’ll likely be expected to groom yourself accordingly.
 Fortunately, there are a number of ways to save money on shaving:

 1. Dry your razor: The theory is that razor blades go dull quickly because of oxidation, and not necessarily use.
 To lengthen the life of your blades, don’t leave your razor sitting in a moist pool on your bathroom counter — dry the blades after each use (blot, don’t rub!) and store hanging up, if possible.